andrewchu16/pantry-app/README.md

 from my pantry that turned out to be *a few years* too old or grabbed cheese that was a *little bit* greener than it should be.
 It haunts my dreams.
 So, I decided to build a solution: an app that can track my food for me.

+## What was learned
+This is my first time making a complete web application from scratch.